a-soong/1701QCA-Assessment1/replicationproject/replication.md

 What I thought before: I thought that in order to learn more about programming I'd have to study a relevant course.

-What I learned: learning programming is extremely accessible with all the shared information online, and that there are options of other relatively affordable microcontrollers such as the Arduino that makes coding and creating these interactive objects accessible to the average joe.
+What I learned: Learning programming is extremely accessible with all the shared information online, and that there are options of other relatively affordable microcontrollers such as the Arduino that makes coding and creating these interactive objects accessible to the average joe.
 I also learnt that it's viable to learn as you progress and experiment with trial and error.

 What I would like to know more about: The capabilities of microcontrollers such as micro:bit and Arduino, and how I can use them to their potential in creating interactive objects for both this course and for my own enjoyment.